maxpetul/C3X/README.md

 and you have one distribution hub which has **raw** yields of 2 food and 6 shields.

 2 / 2 = 1 food and 6 / 3 = 2 shields.
+Divisor results are **rounded down** if not an integer (e.g., 9 / 4 = 2.25, which would become a yield of 2).
 Thus all of your connected cities would gain a bonus 1 food and 2 shields:

 <img width="494" height="326" alt="image" src="https://github.com/user-attachments/assets/5cf6911f-afc2-4865-b5cc-ecd51f24270b" />